12 Angry Men

 Beckett has this in mind when he writes of language like a veil that must be torn to get at the underlying truth (or the underlying nothingness) there.
 The stress of action shows up cops and robbers in a compromise with reality, witness is the real response, that of Agent Sheldon, who is at least partly identified with Lumet.

-Popcorn diversion is provided by the symmetry of the robber pair, an abstaining suicide-murderer and a sodomite wishing to change the view.
+Popcorn diversion is provided by the symmetry of the robber pair, an abstaining suicide-murderer from another country called Wyoming and a henpecked sodomite wishing to change the view.

 Network